boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/image.md

 EX: http://flagpedia.net/data/flags/normal/{0}.png

-* `{0}` - This is representing the 1st field of the column section and gets the 1st value of that field to image widget.
+* `{0}` - Represents the 1st field of the column section and gets the 1st value of that field for the image widget.
 * If the 1st value of the `{0}` parameter is `au`, the URL will be framed as http://flagpedia.net/data/flags/normal/au.png.
-This will be used on the image source.
+This will be used as the image source.
-* Remaining texts are constant value.
+* Remaining texts are constant values.

 ![URI Placeholder](/static/assets/visualizing-data/visualization-widgets/images/image/formed-url-settings.png)

-> **Note:** Always remember that used parameter will get the 1st value of the field after considering all the dashboard filters.
+> **Note:** The parameter used will get the 1st value of the field after considering all the dashboard filters.

 ### Tooltip Settings

-`Show Tooltip` allows you to toggle the visibility of a tooltip on an image.
-The `text box` below the Show Tooltip option allows you to set the text that appears in the tooltip
+`Show Tooltip `allows you to toggle the visibility of a tooltip on an image.
+The text box below the Show Tooltip option allows you to set the text that appears in the tooltip.

 ![Showtooltip](/static/assets/visualizing-data/visualization-widgets/images/image/Show-tool-tip.png)